Castro’s three-run birthday blast helps Twins beat White Sox

 Sign up for our Twins Update newsletter

-Ryan gave up another run in the fifth inning as part of a relatively rare play: a steal of home.
-Braden Shewmake bunted his way on against a shifted-to-the-middle Twins defense, and he moved to second base when Lee walked, then stole third as Danny Mendick batted.
+Ryan gave up another run in the fifth inning as part of a relatively rare play: A steal of home.
+Braden Shewmake bunted his way on against a shifted-to-the-middle Twins defense, moved to second base when Lee walked, then stole third as Danny Mendick batted.
 When the count reached 3-2, Lee took off for second base as Mendick looked at strike three from Ryan.

 Catcher Christian Vázquez threw to second base, hoping to complete an inning-ending double play.
 But Lee beat the throw, and Shewmake took the opportunity to race home with Chicago's third run.